 While Postorivo is one of the first cases addressing who owns the privilege in these scenarios, it will not be the last.
 In a world where 90 percent of the important documents in discovery are electronically stored information, and in an environment where asset sales are far more common than true debt-to-equity reorganizations, this issue…

-- Jewish Federation of Delaware, Vice President and Member of Board of Directors
+- Jewish Federation of Delaware, Chair of the Board of Directors

 - Jewish National Fund/Delaware Chapter, Board of Directors and Lawyers for Israel Co-Chair